Canada’s trusted source for timely news and information on biosimilar biologics

 “Policy transition” (sometimes referred to as “non-medical switching”) occurs when a public or private drug plan’s reimbursement policy necessitate patients move from their current originator biologic to its biosimilar biologic.

-For the past seven years, provincial drug plans across Canada have listed biosimilar brands ahead of originators for treatment-naïve patients (patients who have not previously received the originator).
+For the past eight years, provincial drug plans across Canada have listed biosimilar brands ahead of originators for treatment-naïve patients (patients who have not previously received the originator).
 Since 2019, provincial and territorial drug plans, including Ontario, British Columbia, Quebec, Alberta, New Brunswick, Nova Scotia, Northwest Territories, Saskatchewan, Newfoundland and Labrador, Yukon, and Prince Edward Island have also begun implementing policies that transition patients from an originator to an equally safe and effective biosimilar approved by Health Canada.[1]

 In the context of biosimilar use, Health Canada considers “switching between authorized products to refer to a change from routine use of one specific product to routine use of another specific product.
 Patients and health care providers can have confidence that biosimilars are effective and safe for each of their authorized indications.
 No differences are expected in efficacy and safety following a change in routine use between a biosimilar and its reference biologic drug in an authorized indication.”[2]